 Final Mark = 60% min (10.1.1 * sum (Ci * Wi) / sum (Wi)) + 10% P + 30% E

 Ci = Marks on collaborative activities and laboratories

 Wi = Weight equal to 1, 2, 4, 6 or 8 (depending on the relevance and difficulty of the corresponding activity / laboratory)

 E = Exam

-Calculation of C: students will have multiple labmates during the semester and they will evaluate them at the end.
-Based on these evaluations, the teacher will assign a mark.
+Calculation of P: Students will have multiple mates in the activities carried out during the semester and those will report on them.
+Based on these reports, the teacher will assign a mark to each student.